 19. Is there a big project you’ve been working on that you could feature in a blog series?

 20. Have you surveyed your audience recently?
-Create a survey to find out what your readers would like more of and then implement their ideas into future posts.
-Here’s a recent survey we did that you can refer to as an example: 2015 Reader Survey Results
+Creating a survey will help you find out what your readers would like more of.
+You can then implement their ideas in future posts.
+Here’s a recent survey we did that you can refer to as an example: 2018 Reader Survey Results.